 Toronto Market Report

-2024 First Quarter Update
+2024 Third Quarter Update

 In 2022, the Greater Toronto Area, like other real estate markets across the country, saw a significant decline in sales activity.
 Resale units sold were down 38% year-over-year and 21% when compared to the trailing 5-year average.
 The slowdown in activity continued throughout 2023, with units sold down a further 12% year-over-year.
 The Toronto Regional Real Estate Board (TRREB) compiles transaction data for each major market within the GTA, with the TRREB Market Stats dashboard providing historic sales data going back to 1996.
 While historical stats should never be the sole indicator of what’s to come, they are helpful to review and consider as part of the broader context.
-In this first-quarter update, we'll outline transaction highlights for each of the communities comprising the municipality of Toronto, as well as overall performance by property type.
+In this third-quarter update, we'll outline transaction highlights for each of the communities comprising the municipality of Toronto, as well as overall performance by property type.

 GTA Regional Overview